Jack Canfield: Chicken Soup for the Soul

 Canfield coauthored Chicken Soup for the Soul with Mark Victor Hansen in 1993.
-According to USA Today, Chicken Soup for the Soul was the third best-selling book in the United States during the mid-1990s.
+According to USA Today, Chicken Soup for the Soul was the third bestselling book in the United States during the mid-1990s.
 Canfield later co-authored dozens of additional books in the Chicken Soup for the Soul series.

 The Success Principles

-In his book The Success Principles: How to Get From Where You Are to Where You Want to Be, Jack Canfield has collected what he asserts to be 67 essential principles for attaining goals and creating a successful life.
+In his book The Success Principles: How to Get from Where You Are to Where You Want to Be, Jack Canfield has collected what he asserts to be 67 essential principles for attaining goals and creating a successful life.

 Personal life

 Canfield married Judith Ohlbaum in 1971 and they had two sons together, Oran and Kyle, before divorcing in 1976.
 Canfield left the family and moved in with a masseuse in 1976, while his wife was pregnant with their second son.
 His son Oran has written two memoirs, Freefall: The Strange True Life Growing Up Adventures of Oran Canfield and Long Past Stopping: A Memoir.

 In 1978, he married Georgia Lee Noble, with whom he had one son, Christopher.
 They divorced in 1999.
 He married Inga Marie Mahoney in 2001, and is stepfather to her children, Travis and Riley.